 It is unlikely that you will need glasses after iLASIK.
 The typical person age 18 to 40 will not need prescription glasses at all.
-After age 40, the natural lens typically start to lose flexibility, causing the need for reading glasses to see up close.
+After age 40, the natural lens typically starts to lose flexibility, causing the need for reading glasses to see up close.
 This condition is called presbyopia and it eventually happens to all people.
 If you are considering iLASIK and hope to avoid reading glasses, ask about a procedure called monovision or Kamra.

 What Is The Cost?

 Around $2000 per eye.
-We have different post-operative care packages available and a dry eye combined with iLASIK package.
+We have different post-operative care packages available and a dry eye combined with the iLASIK package.
 At your free evaluation, we will give you detailed pricing information, so you can choose what fits your needs the best.
 Financing is available through CareCredit, and monthly payments can be as low as $75 per eye a month

 What are the risks and side effects of Custom PRK?